Starttoaster/trivy-operator-explorer/CONTRIBUTING.md

 ## Local dev

 Making changes to the HTML may require [TailwindCSS](https://tailwindcss.com/blog/standalone-cli) to be installed.
+Specifically this project uses TailwindCSS v3, and the CLI for that can be found [in their release page](https://github.com/tailwindlabs/tailwindcss/releases/tag/v3.4.17).

 Assuming the standalone TailwindCSS utility is installed, you can build and run this project locally with:

 ```bash
 go generate && \